If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 - Tea tree oil: Tea tree oil comes from Australian tea trees and smells like a woody eucalyptus.
 Anecdotally, it can help treat dandruff and dryness and is responsible for a wonderful tingling on skin.

 - Shea butter: Shea butter comes from the African shea tree and is an excellent natural moisturizer to treat dry, itchy skin.
 It’s less common in oils but does appear in formulas for its effectiveness at moisturizing.

-For ease of use, many of these options come with a dropper, spray pump or press cap to make going from scraggly to smooth as easy as possible.
+This is the easiest part of all: You just put a few drops in your hands, at least a couple but probably not more than four or five.
+(You can use either your fingertips or your palms, but choose one or the other.)
+For ease of use, many beard oil options come with a dropper, spray pump or press cap to make going from scraggly to smooth as easy as possible.
 But for those beard oils with regular screw caps, just be careful not to dump too much oil out into your hands and you’ll be fine.

 2. Honest Amish Classic Beard Oil